lesaint/lesaint.github.io/_posts/2014-03-15-method_level_security_with_spring_security_and_spring_mvc.md

 Happiness won't last though, if you have controllers which does not declare a default constructor.

-If like me you favour constructor injection over property injection because you can have final properties and explicitly declare that you controller class requires depdencies, your controller classes do not define a default constructor (well, they could, but not mine).
+If like me you favour constructor injection over property injection then your controller classes do not define a default constructor (well, they could, but not mine).
-Then you're in for more trouble because CGLIB-based proxies require a default constructor to be created (see [http://docs.spring.io/spring/docs/3.1.x/spring-framework-reference/html/aop.html#aop-proxying](http://docs.spring.io/spring/docs/3.1.x/spring-framework-reference/html/aop.html#aop-proxying) for details).
+So you're in for more trouble because CGLIB-based proxies require a default constructor to be created (see [http://docs.spring.io/spring/docs/3.1.x/spring-framework-reference/html/aop.html#aop-proxying](http://docs.spring.io/spring/docs/3.1.x/spring-framework-reference/html/aop.html#aop-proxying) for details).

 The DispatchServlet AP fails to start with an error such as the following :